Who can receive counseling at The Crossing?

 - Couple fee: $60 per session

-A scholarship application is available upon request.
+A scholarship application is available upon request for Members only.

 What is professional Christian counseling?